Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 Use the Group Identify API to set or update properties of particular groups.
 These updates only affect events going forward.

-The `groupIdentify()` method accepts a group type and group name string parameter, as well as an Identify object that will be applied to the group.
+The `groupIdentify()` method accepts a group type and group name string parameter, as well as an Identify object that's applied to the group.

 ```ts
 import { Identify, groupIdentify } from '@amplitude/analytics-browser';